zeptofs/nz-api-documentation/source/index.html.md

 <h1 id="Split-API-Payment-Requests">Payment Requests</h1>

-A Payment Request (PR) is used to collect funds, via direct debit, from another party.
+A Payment Request (PR) is used to collect funds, via direct debit, from one of your Contacts (as long as there is an accepted Agreement in place).

 <div class="middle-header">Applicable scenarios</div>